jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - Seaside-REST supports PATCH
 - a lot more HTML5 events are supported
 - HTML root supports directly passing a style sheet or Javascript as a String
-- Seaside now generates HTML-stlye boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`
+- Seaside now generates HTML-style boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`
 - `#initializeCache` can be sent to an application after changing the cache configuration for the changes to take effect
 - the MIME types for .sass and .scss are now supported
 - the Seaside-REST-Examples package has been added which contains examples on how to use Seaside REST